Every week, you spend hours creating powerful and original content.

 You can update this presentation to include links to your latest traffic magnet simply by uploading a new version of the presentation.

-That way you’ll always have that platform working hard to drive subscribers for you.
+That way you’ll always have that platform working hard to make money for your blog or drive subscribers for you.

 Here’s the specific strategy I use.